ravgotrasahil/ravgotrasahil-github.io/r/heights/heights.md

 layout: page
 ---

-This is the very first R script I show in my intro classes.
+This is a "hello world" walk-through intended as a gentle introduction to R.

 Data files:
 * [heights.csv](heights.csv): data on students' heights versus their parents' heights.